geotools/geotools/docs/user/library/coverage/image.rst

 GIF           file.gif                file.gfw or file.wld
 ============= ======================= =====================

-**World File**
+World File
+^^^^^^^^^^

 A world file is a small text file that says where the corners of the image is.
 The extension of a world file is the first and last letters of the image extension with "w" appended at the end.
 The coordinates are in the units of the projections, so -180,180 -90,90 for lat/long.

 If your image is not in lat/long you will have to include a .prj file, which is a text file with the WKT definition of the coordinate system that should be used.

 Example contents of a world file are as follows: